-Use when a software architect, tech lead, staff engineer, or platform team needs to capture an in-flight architectural decision as a structured Architecture...
+Use this skill when a software architect, tech lead, or staff engineer needs to capture an in-flight architectural decision as a structured ADR.
+Enumerates a...

 ---